neuropsychology/blog/README.md

-# blog
+# neuropsychoblog
-The technical aspect of neuroscience and psychology
+The neuroscience and psychology blog